rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 ### Reboot

-When all configuration is done, reboot both systems.
+When all configuration is done, reboot both SBCs.

 ## DRBD